lorenzo-delsignore/LoanApprovalPrediction/README.md

 # Conclusion
-By taking into account the facts that we chose Precision as the main metric, that these models do not perform well on unbalanced data and that our dataset is unbalanced the models SVC and KNN are not the right models for our problem.
+By taking into account the facts that we chose Precision as the main metric, that these models do not perform well on unbalanced data and that our dataset is unbalanced the models SVC and KNN are not the right models for the problem.

 The focus was on the AUC score metric because is better to find a model which performs well in both minority and majority class and not just only in majority class.